tfabris/BlueGigaEmpeg/README.md

 In my case, for initial pairing with my car stereo the first time, I don't press the RESET/PAIR button at all except for the purpose of erasing previous pairings.
 I just go to my car's touch screen, tell it to pair with the Bluetooth device named "empeg Car", and it works.
-After that, it reconnects automatically each time I get in the car and start it up.

 Some Bluetooth stereos still need you to press that RESET/PAIR button on the BlueGigaEmpeg, which should light the LED for about 30 seconds, during which